seq-code/seqcode/README.md

 following the name or strain identifier.
 If the type is determined by the SeqCode, the superscript “Ts” or “TS” will be used.
 When the type is a taxon at the rank of genus or higher, the superscript is determined by the nature of the type of the species.
-If superscripts are not possible, they may be replaced by the symbols in parentheses, i.e., (T), (Ts), or (TS).
+If a paratype is to be designated, the superscript "Pt" or "PT" will be used.
+If superscripts are not possible, they may be replaced by the symbols in parentheses, i.e., (T), (Ts) or (TS), and (Pt) or (PT).

 For the purpose of identification in the text, names of taxa at all ranks should be italicized.